HappyFrowl/documentation/Linux/StorageManagement.md

 `/proc` - Process Filesystem
 - An illusionary filesystem created in memory by the Linux kernel.
 - Used to keep track of running processes.
+    - In other words, files on all running processes found with `ps aux` can be found here
+- Other useful files are: `cpuinfo`, `meminfo`, `version`, `sysrq-trigger`
+    * More on these in the System Administration chapter

 ### inodes
 * **inode** - index node
-    - it is an object storing meta deta about a file or directory on a given file system
+    - it is an object storing meta deta about a file or directory on a given filesystem
     - It contains:
       - Last time of change, access, modification.
       - Owner/permission data.